 For places with limited or no public transportation options or safe places to walk, use a wheelchair, or bike, getting around can be an added stressor, affecting one’s health.
 A late bus may also mean a missed doctor’s appointment.

 Transportation infrastructure can limit how frequently a person gets to a full-service grocery store.

 Whether by foot, by school bus, by public transit, by bike, or by car, the region’s children have to get to and from school somehow.
-They had to before COVID-19 and they will have to again at some point in the future.
-How long it takes children to get to school and back home affects how much time they have to do their school work, play, or be involved in other activities.
+How long it takes children to get to and from school and back home affects how much time they have to do their school work, play, or be involved in other activities.
 Transportation infrastructure can also affect how much time a parent or caretaker has to spend with their children or grandchildren before and after school.

 Cars and the use of fossil fuels to power them contribute to poor air quality and climate change.
 Wide roads, parking lots, and parking garages require asphalt and concrete, which are fossil fuel-intensive materials.
 They increase rainwater run-off into our aging stormwater infrastructure and contribute to hotter city environments.